-This paper contains an overview and details of the formulas and other criteria that are used to calculate school boards' 2024-25 allocations for budgeting and financial reporting purposes through the newly renamed and restructured Core Education Funding ("Core Ed") methodology.
+This guide contains an overview and details of the formulas and other criteria that are used to calculate school boards' 2025-26 allocations for budgeting and financial reporting purposes through the Core Education Funding ("Core Ed") methodology.

-The information included in this paper is provided for information purposes only and is not binding.
-If there are discrepancies between this paper and the regulations made under the Education Act, the regulations prevail.
-The funding regulations for the 2024-2025 fiscal year are entitled Core Education Funding - Legislative Grants for the 2024-2025 School Board Fiscal Year, herein referred to as the Core Ed regulation; and Calculation of Fees for Pupils for the 2024-2025 School Board Fiscal Year, herein referred to as the Fees regulation.
+The information included in this guide is provided for information purposes only and is not binding.
+As well, it reflects the information available at a point in time and may not reflect additional changes made in-year.
+Benchmarks and multipliers in this guide are consistent with those in school board Education Financial Information System (EFIS) forms.
+If there are discrepancies between this guide and the regulations made under the Education Act, the regulations prevail.
+The funding regulations for the 2025-2026 fiscal year are entitled Core Education Funding - Legislative Grants for the 2025-2026 School Board Fiscal Year, herein referred to as the Core Ed regulation; and Calculation of Fees for Pupils for the 2025-2026 School Board Fiscal Year, herein referred to as the Fees regulation.